March 1962 Popular Electronics

 March had come in like a lamb, but Carl and Jerry were not feeling very lamb-like.

-third floor of H-3 Residence Hall on the campus of Parvoo University filled the boys
+the third floor of H-3 Residence Hall on the campus of Parvoo University filled

-with a strange inquietude.
-Jerry was sitting at his desk making a desultory attempt to
+the boys with a strange inquietude.
+Jerry was sitting at his desk making a desultory

-study while Carl paced restlessly back and forth listening to an AM-FM transistor radio
+attempt to study while Carl paced restlessly back and forth listening to an AM-FM

-see, moving to and from the window, if the building's steel framework has more shielding
+to see, moving to and from the window, if the building's steel framework has more

-effect on AM or FM reception.
-Remind me to try this out in that cave down along the river
+shielding effect on AM or FM reception.
+Remind me to try this out in that cave down

 "Go what-ing?"

-they had a whale of a time last night exploring the steam tunnels that run around beneath
+me they had a whale of a time last night exploring the steam tunnels that run around

-the campus.
+beneath the campus.
 They told me how to get in and everything.
-And I can check out this AM-FM
+And I can check out

 Carl snatched up a campus map and snapped a pedometer on his ankle as they headed